Derived equivalences for hereditary Artin algebras

 \section{Abstract}

-We study the role of the Serre functor in connection with derived equivalences.
-Let $\Lambda$ be a finite-dimensional hereditary algebra.
-Our main result is that the heart of a $t$-structure on $\Db \mod \Lambda$ is derived equivalent to $\mod \Lambda$ if and only if the $t$-structure is bounded and the aisle of the $t$-structure is closed under the Serre functor.
-We show that a similar result does not hold for $t$-structures on algebraic triangulated categories with Serre duality.
+We study the role of the Serre functor in the theory of derived equivalences.
+Let $\AA$ be an abelian category and let $(\UU, \VV)$ be a $t$-structure on the bounded derived category $\Db \AA$ with heart $\HH$.
+We investigate when the natural embedding $\HH \to \Db \AA$ can be extended to a triangle equivalence $\Db \HH \to \Db \AA$.
+Our focus of study is the case where $\AA$ is the category of finite-dimensional modules over a finite-dimensional hereditary algebra.
+In this case, we prove that such an extension exists if and only if the $t$-structure is bounded and the aisle $\UU$ of the $t$-structure is closed under the Serre functor.